MicrosoftDocs/cloud-adoption-framework/docs/scenarios/unified-operations/index.md

 Another capital expenditure that could be eliminated is in off-site Disaster Recovery and Backup infrastructure investments.
 Public cloud for BCDR strategies is a compelling option for those on-premises workloads and associated data that are not restricted in some form from residing in a public cloud.
 By utilising public cloud for BCDR customers take advantage of the major investments in privacy & security, scale on demand and ease and speed of recovery.

 Companies are spreading resources across on-premises, multiple clouds, and the edge.
-Customers have three common needs that we often hear about:
+Customers have four common needs that we often hear about:

 1. Visibility into the health of all their existing as well as future infrastructure and applications in a single pane of glass.
 2. Difficulty integrating on-premises policies and updates with cloud infrastructure.
 Organizations understand the need for implementing a governance standard,